ABOUT OUR PRODUCTS

 We supply a premium product that is handmade with top quality materials.
-Our customers are those who appreciate craftsmanship, sustainability and the exclusivity of a product not available in stores.
+Our customers are those who appreciate craftsmanship, sustainability and the exclusivity of a product not yet available in stores.

 Please have a look at our Ethics page for further details.

 We measure our duvets’ warmth by GSM (grams per square metre).
-A lovely warm duvet for winter would have a 500 – 550 GSM, meaning that each square metre would have about half a kilogram of wool in it.
-A summer duvet would be about a 250 – 300 GSM.
+A lovely warm duvet for winter would have a 800-850 GSM, meaning that each square metre would have over half a kilo of soft fluffy wool or Alpaca in it.
+A summer duvet would be between 180 to 200GSM.

 This question should be one of personal ethics and how you view the unseen treatment of animals.

-Down is wonderfully light and airy and has excellent thermal qualities.
+Down is wonderfully light and airy and has excellent warming qualities.
 Its massive drawback is that it just gets warmer and warmer – it doesn’t have the natural heat regulating properties that wool has.